AWAH-SIP/AWAH-SIP_Documentation/docs/source/index.rst

-AWHA-SIP the open boradcast codec
+AWAH-SIP the open boradcast codec
 ===================================